Mixtec languages: Writing systems

-One of the main obstacles in establishing an alphabet for the Mixtec language is its status as a vernacular tongue.
-The social domain of the language is eminently domestic, since federal law requires that all dealings with the state be conducted in Spanish, even though the country's indigenous languages enjoy the status of "national languages".
-Few printed materials in Mixtec exist and, up to a few years ago, written literature in the language was practically non-existent.
+One of the main obstacles in establishing an alphabet for the Mixtec languages is their status as a vernacular tongue.
+The social domain of the languages is eminently domestic, since federal law requires that all dealings with the state be conducted in Spanish, even though the country's indigenous languages enjoy the status of "national languages".
+Few printed materials in Mixtec exist and, up to a few years ago, written literature in the languages was practically non-existent.
 There is little exposure of Mixtec in the media, other than on the CDI's indigenous radio system – XETLA and XEJAM in Oaxaca; XEZV-AM in Guerrero; and XEQIN-AM in Baja California – and a bilingual radio station based in the US in Los Angeles, California, where a significant Mixtec community can be found.

-At the same time, the fragmentation of the Mixtec language and its varieties means that texts published in one variety may be utterly incomprehensible to speakers of another.
-In addition, most speakers are unaware of the official orthography adopted by the SEP and the Mixtec Academy, and some even doubt that their language can lend itself to a written form.
+At the same time, the fragmentation of the Mixtec languages means that texts published in one language variety may be utterly incomprehensible to speakers of another.
+In addition, most speakers are unaware of the official orthography adopted by the SEP and the Mixtec Academy.